elatov/elatov.github.io/_posts/2013-04-18-load-balancing-iis-sites-with-nlb.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/chrome_test_IIS-1.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/chrome_test_IIS-1.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/chrome_test_IIS-1.png" alt="chrome test IIS 1 Load Balancing IIS Sites with NLB" width="787" height="352" class="alignnone size-full wp-image-8188" title="Load Balancing IIS Sites with NLB" /></a>

-Since we chose &#8220;Single&#8221; for our Affinity mode, if you go to page again, it will take you to the same IIS server.
-So let&#8217;s go ahead and stop the node that we are currently going to.
+Since we chose "Single" for our Affinity mode, if you go to page again, it will take you to the same IIS server.
+So let's go ahead and stop the node that we are currently going to.
 As you can see in my case that is IIS-2.
-So from IIS-1, launch the &#8220;Network Load Balancing Manager&#8221; by running:
+So from IIS-1, launch the "Network Load Balancing Manager" by running:

     nlbmgr

-From the NLB Manager right click on our node and go to &#8220;Control Host&#8221; -> &#8220;Stop&#8221;:
+From the NLB Manager right click on our node and go to "Control Host" -> "Stop":

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_stop_host.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_stop_host.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_stop_host.png" alt="nlbmgr stop host Load Balancing IIS Sites with NLB" width="1042" height="886" class="alignnone size-full wp-image-8220" title="Load Balancing IIS Sites with NLB" /></a>

-If the process is successful you will see the node in a &#8220;Red&#8221; state:
+If the process is successful you will see the node in a "Red" state:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_2nd_node_stopped.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_2nd_node_stopped.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/nlbmgr_2nd_node_stopped.png" alt="nlbmgr 2nd node stopped Load Balancing IIS Sites with NLB" width="773" height="598" class="alignnone size-full wp-image-8221" title="Load Balancing IIS Sites with NLB" /></a>